StampyAI/stampy-ui/README.md

   (you need access to the doc of course, which you can request on the Discord in source code)
 - Replace the value for `{CODA_TOKEN}` in `wrangler.toml`

+  4.1 Setup write access to the "Incoming questions" table in [Coda](https://coda.io/account)

+This step is only needed if you want to add new questions to Coda.
+Seeing as they will then go live, it would probably be better to only set this if you are working on that specific component, in order to not mess up the list of incoming questions.

+- When logged in to Coda, `Generate API token` in your Account settigns
+- Add restrictions: `Doc or table`, `Read and Write`, for the table with url `https://coda.io/d/_dfau7sl2hmG#_tugrid-S_6SYj6Tjm`
+- Replace the value for `{CODA_INCOMING_TOKEN}` in `wrangler.toml`

 5. Create stampy-ui Remix environment

 - Change directory to where you downloaded the stampy-ui github repository: `cd stampy-ui`